 For a free legal consultation, call 800-537-8185

-Personal Injury Settlements and Community Property
+Louisiana Personal Injury Settlements and Community Property

 Loss of Consortium and Personal Injury Settlements

-It’s important to note, if only the injured spouse settles, the uninjured spouse can still maintain a cause of action against the insurance company.
+It’s important to note, though, that only the injured spouse can settle.
+The uninjured spouse can still maintain a cause of action against the at-fault party and their insurance company.
 For that reason, both are required to consent to the settlement as “full and final,” so the insurance company can ensure there will be no further action on the claim.